MayankVikash/mayankvikash.in/posts/twitter-removes-source-labels-from-tweets/index.md

 ---
-title: Twitter removes Source Labels from tweets.
+title: Twitter removes Source Labels from tweets
 description: Elon Musk announced that tweets will no longer have source labels.
 cover: https://mayankvikash.in/posts/twitter-removes-source-labels-from-tweets/Twitter-removes-source-labels.webp